 As a teacher, you continually try to keep your students engaged and on-task.
 This list of classroom management strategies can help you accomplish this goal!
 Your classroom management strategy will encourage students to follow your classroom rules and behaviors, all while helping to keep them engaged and learning.

-The Ultimate List of Classroom Management Strategies:
+The Ultimate List of Classroom Management Strategies

 List of Classroom Management Strategies for Whole Class or Small Groups

-- Team Points – When your classroom is set up in small groups, give each group a chance to earn points when they complete an activity or exhibit a positive behavior.
+- Team Points – When your classroom is set up in small groups, give each group a chance to earn points when they complete an activity or exhibit positive behavior.
 Your small groups will work hard to earn those points!

-- Team Names – Another great way to manage your small groups is to give your students a way to take ownership of those groups.
+- Team Names – Another great way to manage your groups is to give students a way to take ownership of those groups.
 Let them work together to come up with a team name.

-Visual Classroom Management Strategies
+Visual Classroom Strategies

-When a student can see how they’re doing, they’re very likely to continue the positive behavior or to change the unwanted behavior.
-Visuals are perfect for this.
-Whether it’s a clip on a chart, a color-coded card, or a countdown clock for an activity, visuals give students the opportunity to gauge their behavior at a glance and make positive adjustments.
+Whether it’s a clip on a chart, a color-coded card, or a countdown clock for an activity, visuals allow students to gauge their behavior at a glance and make positive adjustments.

 - Fill A Jar – Every time an individual student, table group, or the whole class does something positive, you can add an item to your jar.
 It can be anything, from pom-poms to rocks or marbles.

-Verbal Classroom Management Strategies
+Verbal Strategies

 - Shushing Pattern – Words aren’t the only thing you can use to get your students’ attention.
 You can also make a shushing pattern and have your students shush it back to you.